Equity crowdfunding: History

 The first known baseline design of equity crowdfunding was proposed in the year of 2000 in Russia.
 The proposed business entity was supposed to operate the crowdinvesting processes, targeting those entrepreneurs, startups, and small businesses unable to issue securities.
 The platform, facilitated with a computer database, should provide information on the business plans and offer additional professional risk-assessment services to the investing audience.
 Also, it has been recommended that a policy maker to develop and enact legislation that promotes and protects the crowdinvesting practice.
 The concept suggested to sign the investment deals with the use of individual investment agreements for future profit or future equity.
-In 2013, such type of individual agreements was standardized to "SAFE notes" by YCombinator.
+In 2013, such type of individual agreements was standardized to "SAFE notes" by Y Combinator.

 The first known equity based crowdfunding platform was launched in 2007 in Australia, called the Australian Small Scale Offerings Board (ASSOB).
 ASSOB now trades as Enable Funding, a securities licensed equity raising platform that has raised over $150 million for 176 private companies.
 Over 78% of these companies were still trading profitably at the end of 2017.
 The first US. based company ProFounder launched a model for startups to raise investments directly on the site in May 2011, but deciding later to shut down its business due to regulatory reasons preventing them from continuing, having launched their model prior to JOBS Act.
 Early platforms include CrowdCube and Seedrs in the UK.
 Others like the European startup Exorot.com invest their own money in every new startup on top of investment received from others on their website.

 Selling investments via crowdfunding has been called crowdfund investing, hyperfunding, crowdinvesting, or even simply crowdfunding, as in "legalize crowdfunding".
 Some have called for standardization of the terminology in a way that distinguishes the practice from other forms of crowdfunding.

 Debt crowdfunding, also known as peer to peer lending or peer to business lending, allows a group of lenders to lend funds to individuals or businesses in return for interest payment on top of capital repayments.
 Borrowers must demonstrate creditworthiness and the capability to repay the debt, making it unsuitable for NINA or startups.